 Description: Photography and Journalism Club is a positive environment for students to learn and grow their photography and journalism skills.

 Meeting Information: Rubik's Cube Club meets on Wednesdays from 2:30pm until 4:00pm in room 609.

 Description: Rubik's Cube Club is an organization dedicated to teaching students (and teachers, if they choose) how to solve the Rubik's Cube and how to become a speed cuber.

 Science ClubScience ClubAdviser: Becky Subat, Alexis Wood, and Susan TerryEmail: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 Meeting Information: Room 410 after school; Meeting day is TBD

 Description:The Science Club promotes the application of science among the participating students.
-We conduct experiments of interest to the club members, participate in the Science Olympiad, and assist with Science Night.
-We have qualified for the State Science Olympiad tournament 4 out of the last 5 years!
+We conduct experiments of interest to the club members, participate in the Science Olympiad, and promote science involvement in and out of the classroom.
 Come join in the fun!

 Meeting Information: 1st Tuesdays at 2:30pm in room 406.

 Description:SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA helps each student excel.
 We provide educational programs, events and competitions that support career and technical education (CTE) in the nation’s classrooms.

 Description: Student Ambassadors is an organization for students who love FVHS, meeting new people, and helping others.
 Student Ambassadors promote a welcoming and engaging school climate, with particular emphasis in helping new students transition to FVHS.
 Applications will be available in December.